Seven of Cups

 Reading the Card

-The upright Seven of Cups signifies a big decision will appear in the near future.
-When making this decision, the card advises on the need to follow our dreams but not live in them.
-We have many dreams of what we want out of life but:
+The Upright Seven of Cups signifies a big decision approaching in the near future.
+When making this choice, the card advises following your dreams without living inside them.
+We harbor many desires for what we want out of life.

-- We must pick what we really want to do.
-Having many dreams and trying to make them all reality is the same as having no dreams.
-Nothing will ever get done!
+We must pick what we truly want to achieve.
+Having a multitude of dreams and trying to make them all reality is identical to having no dreams at all.
+Nothing gets done.

-- We must pick out what is realistic and good for us.
-We have many wants but few needs, and even fewer of those will make us better people!
+We must select what is realistic and beneficial.
+We hold many wants but few needs, and fewer still make us better people.

-- We must have common dreams.
-Having a dream is one thing, but to build anything worth doing often needs more than one person with the same vision.
+Harboring a vision is one thing, but building anything worthwhile requires more than one person sharing that same vision.

-The reversed Seven of Cups represents one of two things:
+The Reversed Seven of Cups represents one of two distinct paths.

-- Being taken in by vices or meaningless goals.
-Wanting to be rich or famous without something you feel strongly enough about that will make you rich or famous is not chasing a dream.
-It is wanting without passion nor meaning.
-There has to be an idea or creative drive that makes you want to do something, and money or fame should be a property of how well you do in that goal, and not the goal itself.
-Wanting shallow things tends to gain shallow things, and they never make us truly happy because they never satisfy.
+First, it signifies being taken in by vices or meaningless goals.
+Wanting to be rich or famous without a strong underlying purpose is not chasing a dream.
+It is wanting without passion or meaning.
+An idea or creative drive must compel you to act; money or fame must remain a byproduct of how well you meet that goal, not the goal itself.
+Chasing shallow things yields shallow rewards, and these never satisfy.

-- Deciding on a course of action that puts your dreams into a practical vision.
-This involves limitation - limiting your dreams to actions and goals that are achievable and then pursuing them fully by not doing anything else.
-This is the true way to follow a dream; to be led by it and passionate of the end goal.
+Second, it signifies deciding on a course of action that grounds your dreams in a practical vision.
+This involves limitation: restricting your dreams to achievable goals and pursuing them fully to the exclusion of all else.
+This is the true way to follow a dream.
+You must be led by it, remaining passionate about the end goal.

 Card Design Process

-This is the closest to a standard card in the deck, as it does not link to mythology.
-Instead, it links back to something we already all know; you can’t have everything you desire.
+This is the closest to a standard card in the deck, as it lacks a direct link to mythology.
+It links back to something we all know: you cannot have everything you desire.

 The trick is to decide on something that you can actually attain and be passionate about, as that will always make you content with your life-choices.